Mike Francesa's WFAN timeline

-Mike Francesa is leaving WFAN in December 2017 after a long career as one of New York's top sports radio hosts.
-Look back at Francesa's career from his start in 1989 to his final year.
+Mike Francesa is rejoining WFAN on May 1 after retiring in December 2017 after a long career as one of New York's top sports radio hosts.
+Look back at Francesa's career from his start in 1989 to his return after a brief hiatus.

 Mike Francesa was just beginning to become a familiar voice at WFAN early in 1989 when he made a bold assertion on Don Imus' morning show, predicting Seton Hall would make the Final Four.